 His photographs are represented in the George Eastman House, University of Arizona/Tucson, Temple University, K-Mart Corp., and other public and private collections.
 His professional clients include GMAC, Fuji Film USA, Genovese Drugs, Panasonic, UAW, State Bar of Michigan, Aircraft Owners & Pilots Association, and other major corporations and entities, for which he has provided portrait and still-life photography for advertising, illustration, and other communications purposes.

 He has served as President of the Midwest Region, Society for Photographic Education, and President/Vice-President/Board Member of the Photo-Imaging Education Association.
 He is regularly called on to serve on art exhibit juries, and has been a guest lecturer on professional practices in art at colleges in the United States and South Africa.
 He received the Paul Varg Arts & Letters Alumni Association Award for excellence in teaching in 2009.
-Previous awards include an Individual Artist Grant from the Michigan Council on the Arts and from Unicolor Corporation, the ADDY Award and Citations of Excellence, and numerous Gallery of Superb Printing Awards.
+Other awards include: Individual Artist Grants from the Michigan Council on the Arts and from Unicolor Corporation; the ADDY Award; Citations of Excellence and numerous Gallery of Superb Printing Awards; the American Society of Media Photographers Best of 2015 Award; and, the Fulbright Scholar Award (service in South Africa 2019).

 My exploration of expression through the medium of photography continues to be centered on the balance between that element which makes photography so unique, the presence of the persons/places/things which were in front of the camera at the moment of exposure, and the purely personal expression which is in the photographer (most often behind the camera) at that same moment.

-I?m not much interested in manipulation of reality through digital imaging for my photography, because it is so much more challenging to me to manipulate reality simply through the manner in which it is seen photographically.
+I am not much interested in manipulation of reality through digital editing for my photography, because it is so much more challenging to me to form content simply through the manner in which it is seen photographically, through “camerawork.”
 The act of seeing new content through the means of the camera, lighting, and other activities in situ, comprise the creative act for me.
-Whether I?m manipulating lighting, camera elements, vantage points, or arrangements of people/things, in the end for me there is the click of the camera, not the click of the mouse, to finish the expression.
+Whether I am manipulating lighting, camera elements, vantage points, or arrangements of people/things, in the end for me there is the click of the camera, not the click of the mouse, to finish the expression.